 During this uncertain time and unprecedented school delay, it is crucial that your children continue learning and keep up their skills.
 This is not time for the summer slide or as we are sure it will be coined, the “COVID 19 Slide.”
 Our children are not finished with school, and we need to keep them working and thinking.

-Please use our time log (below), ask your speech pathologist or mentor any questions you may have, use the free resources we’ve compiled (below), and let’s continue to work together to help your child reach his/her academic goals.
+Please use our time log (below), ask your speech pathologist or mentor any questions you may have, use the resources we’ve compiled (below), and let’s continue to work together to help your child reach his/her academic goals.

 With the Thinking Organized COVID-19 Time Log

 Many of our students are home from school for at least two weeks!
 It is very important that we keep a structure going to help your children maintain a routine and have productive days even though they’re home.